Thy Kingdom Come 2021

 New resources for 2021 will include an 11-part children’s video series called Cheeky Pandas (seen in the picture) – packed with Bible stories, prayers, animation, worship songs and interviews with special guests including CTE Pentecostal President Pastor Agu Irukwu and his wife Shola (Jesus House), adventurer Bear Grylls, CBeebies presenter Gemma Hunt and Revd Nicky Gumbel (HTB and Alpha), to name a few.

-The video series (which will be available from early April onwards) can be used as part of church at home, gathered church (online and offline) and in school assemblies.
+The video series can be used as part of church at home, gathered church (online and offline) and in school assemblies.
 Episodes are accompanied by activity packs.
 And similar to last year, the series will be the main content in the Family Prayer Adventure Map and App.

-Voices include Guvna B, Pippa Baker (Catholic Charismatic Renewal), Jamie Jones-Buchanan (former professional Rugby player) and Elle Limebear (worship leader) to name a few.
+Voices include Guvna B, Pippa Baker (Catholic Charismatic Renewal, who has also written the CTE Reflection for May 2021), Jamie Jones-Buchanan (former professional Rugby player) and Elle Limebear (worship leader) to name a few.